 An introduction to the social work profession.
 This course provides for a survey of the field of social work with attention directed to social service programs and opportunities for social work practice.

 A study of a people-in-systems theoretical orientation for knowledge and understanding of human behavior in the social environment.
-The student will be introduced to a range of concepts that relate to human development and diversity within social systems from childhood to adolescence and which will be useful to the assessment of and intervention with people/system problems as they are encountered in social work practice.
-Same as SOC 251.
+The student will be introduced to a range of concepts that relate to human development and diversity within social systems from childhood to adolescence and that will be useful to the assessment of and intervention with people/system problems as they are encountered in social work practice.

 An overview of the multiple fields in social work practice.
 This course gives the beginning social work student an opportunity to be exposed to social work practice within a community agency.
 Professionals from diverse areas of practice will address students about their work, clientele served, and the values, knowledge, and skills required.

 A study of oral and written communication in professional social work practice.
 This course emphasizes interviewing skills and the organization of written information.
 This course includes a significant writing component.
 Prerequisite: SWK 150 Introduction to Social Work.
-Co-requisite: SWK 250 Social Work Practice I.
+Corequisite: SWK 250 Foundations of Social Work Practice I.

 A study of the integration of the creative arts with traditional therapeutic approaches.
-The course emphasizes art, music, play, movement and bibliotherapeutic techniques.
-Same as FAM 320.
+The course emphasizes art, music, play, movement, and bibliotherapeutic techniques.

 An overview of crisis theory and appropriate interventions for responding to clients in crisis.
 Crisis interventions addressed include: Posttraumatic Stress Disorder, suicide, sexual assault, domestic violence, violent behavior in the work place, terrorist attacks, and hostage crises.